mjang/documentation-theme-jekyll/README.md

-# ForgeRock Documentation Site
+# ForgeRock EA Documentation

-This is the Documentation site for the ForgeRock cloud.
+This is the Early Access developer docs site for the ForgeRock Idenity Cloud.

 ## Setup